Reckoning (Smallville): Broadcast and reception

 The production staff for Smallville were very happy with the finished result.
-Gough and Millar wrote that the episode was a "tour de force of writing, directing, and acting."
+Gough and Millar wrote that the episode was a "tour de force of writing, directing, and acting".
 Allison Mack called the entry "thrilling and exciting".
-Producer Rob Maier was particularly proud of the final cut, noting, "The highlight of season five was the hundredth episode ['Reckoning'].
-It was a remarkable show."
+Producer Rob Maier was particularly proud of the final cut, noting that "the highlight of season five was the hundredth episode "Reckoning".
+It was a remarkable show".
 Welling, however, found that Schneider's departure from the series was "bittersweet".